 Identifying and intervening with workplace incivility, abrasive and bullying behaviour can be challenging.
-Leaders may feel unable to act until a formal complaint is made but at that point significant workplace disruption has already occurred.
+Leaders may feel unable to act until a formal complaint is made but at that point, significant workplace disruption has already occurred.

-This workshop uses authentic case studies and group exercises to develop awareness of what constitutes and causes abrasive behaviour and explores best management practice in early intervention.
+This workshop uses authentic case studies and group exercises to develop an awareness of what constitutes and causes abrasive behaviour and explores best management practice in early intervention.

 Anyone who wants evidence-based methodology for addressing abrasive behaviour in the workplace in its early stages without resorting to formal investigations or moving to formal disciplinary processes.

 What Is Covered

 - Identify the characteristics of abrasive behaviour

 - Understand the difference between performance and conduct